PrisonTeam/Prison/docs/prison_docs_102_setting_up_ranks.md

+The command `/ranks players` shows all of the ranks that have players, along with the number of players at each rank.
+Ranks with no players will not be shown.
+The command `/ranks players all all` will show the same information, but it will also include ranks with no players.
+See `/ranks players help` for more information.

 <hr style="height:1px; border:none; color:#aaf; background-color:#aaf;">

-# Promote, Demote, and Set Rank Commands
+# Promote, Demote, Set Rank, and Remove Rank Commands

 Perhaps the most important thing to understand about these three commands is that it is strongly suggested that you should **never** use the `ranks set rank` command.
 This will be explained later, and is related to the rank commands that are associated with your ranks.